techtown-training/git-github-boot-camp/labs/1.1-getting-started/06-setting-up-ssh.md

 Copy the contents of your **public** key to the clipboard.
 You can open the file with a text editor.

 Make sure it's the public key (a file that ends in `.pub`).
-It's contents should look like this:
+Its contents should look like this:

 ![Public key](../../img/git-ssh-4.png)